race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 fetch your data.

 To see if your client is currently authorized to access Garage61 data, check bottom right corner of the window.
 If it says "Status: Authorized", you're good to go.
-If it doesn't, press an "Authorize" button on the main toolbar.
-Your default browser window will open with a prompt to grant REC access to Garage61 data:
+If it doesn't, press the "Authorize" button on the main toolbar.
+A browser window will open with a prompt to grant REC access to Garage61 data:

 ![Garage61 OAuth2 prompt](img/g61_oauth_prompt.png "Garage61 OAuth2 prompt")

-Make sure to keep "Read your driving data and that of your teammates" on.
-Pressing blue "Authorize" button should show you the following page which indicates that authorization was successful and now you can browse and download laps from
+Make sure "Read your driving data and that of your teammates" is checked.
+Pressing the blue "Authorize" button should show you the following page which indicates that authorization was successful.
+You can now browse and download laps from
 Garage61:

 ![Garage61 OAuth2 success](img/g61_oauth_success.png "Garage61 OAuth2 success")

 ## Selecting and downloading laps

-Filter tree on the left side of the window shows you all available cars, tracks and drivers to download laps from.
-You can search for the cars, tracks and drivers using search field on the top:
+The filter tree on the left side of the window shows all available cars, tracks and drivers.
+You can search for cars, tracks and drivers using the search field on the top:

 ![Garage61 filter search](img/g61_filters_search.png "Garage61 filter search")